 It’s always very frustrating, and you could be thinking, “Why does my cat poop on the floor?”

 Don’t blame your innocent feline friend.
+Even you might be looking for your dog’s solutions too.
 It is not entirely his fault, and he doesn’t like it either.
 He needs help.
 Indeed, your feline friend is not always happy seeing you frown at him whenever he drops his poop on the floor.
 Pooping on the floor makes your cat feel very uncomfortable and dirty, reasons why he runs around in search of a shower immediately after he poops.
 The reasons for your cat pooping on the floor can be broadly categorized as;

 Behavioral, Psychological, and Medical.